 The purpose of this project is to restore the history and and honor the humanity of the enslaved who lived in Guilford, Connecticut, and other locales by conducting research, providing educational activities in schools and communities, and installing Witness Stones in front of the place where an enslaved person lived, worked, or prayed.
 We are spreading the project beyond Guilford partnering with other schools and historic organizations.

 Where did the idea for the Witness Stones come from?

 This project is inspired by the Stolpersteine project that began in Berlin.
 German artist Gunter Demnig created Stolpersteine or ‘Stumbling Stones’ to restore the memory of the Jews and others who were murdered by the Nazis The stones are placed in the sidewalk before homes and apartments where people lived.

-American Indian slavery was common throughout the United States and often interwoven with African slavery.
-As this project spreads, we will have the opportunity to restore the memory of enslaved American Indians through the Witness Stones Project.
+Enslavement of indigenous people was common throughout the United States and often interwoven with the enslavement of Africans.
+As this project spreads, we will have the opportunity to restore the memory of enslaved indigenous people through the Witness Stones Project.

 If the Stolpersteine project was started as a way to remember the victims of the Holocaust, doesn’t your project take away from that project by changing the subject or focus?